-- These drugs are regularly checked through rigorous quality-control processes, and are as consistent as other thyroid drugs.
+They regularly check these drugs through rigorous quality-control processes and are as consistent as other thyroid drugs.
 Just as with synthetic levothyroxine drugs (like Synthroid), when inconsistent batches are detected, they are recalled.

-- When properly prescribed, NDT drugs are as safe and effective as other thyroid hormone replacement drugs.
-(Note: A federally-funded US government study just demonstrated this recently.)
+When properly prescribed, NDT drugs are as safe and effective as other thyroid hormone replacement drugs.

-- NDT is not off the market, it’s legally available in the US, Canada, and a number of other countries.
+NDT is not off the market, it’s legally available in the US, Canada, and several other countries.

 3. “Hypothyroidism Doesn’t Cause Weight Gain”